Best DNA test for African Americans?

 If you're wondering why African Ancestry test are more expensive than the other options, we highly suggest catching the 'Skinfolk, Kinfolk' episode of 'In Those Genes' by award-winning geneticist Dr. Janina Jeff.
 The episode provides an in-depth look at both African Ancestry and AfroRoots and even has interviews with their founders.

-We also suggest reading "Just Say No: African Ancestry's DNA Tests" written by expert genetic genealogist, Shannon Christmas.
+• We also suggest reading "Just Say No: African Ancestry's DNA Tests" written by expert genetic genealogist, Shannon Christmas to make an informed decision.

 • 23andMe analyzes your DNA from both the most recent 5-6 generations and up to 25 generations to identify your paternal (male testers only) or maternal haplogroup.
 Haplogroups provide information about genetic populations your ancestors belonged to.
 23andMe connects you to living relatives.